What Trump’s 'Big Beautiful Bill' Means for Your Utility Bills

 Why energy costs could go up under the proposed bill

 The proposed bill would repeal Biden-era tax credits incentivizing taxpayers to make their homes and businesses more energy efficient.
-With the tax breaks gone, alternative energy generation equipment such as solar panels and wind turbines may become more expensive.
+With the tax breaks gone, alternative energy generation equipment such as solar panels and wind turbines could become more expensive.

 Currently, more than 40% of the country's electricity comes from natural gas, so there's a good chance your light bill will go up if the cost of natural gas rises as projected with the passage of this bill.
-As it is, the U.S. Energy Information Administration (EIA) predicts that natural gas prices will increase this year due to overseas gas sales and other factors.

-The Trump administration argues that gas prices could drop with fewer barriers to pipeline construction and drilling.
-It also maintains that the rapid expansion of alternative energy could strain the power grid, particularly because renewable sources like solar and wind are intermittent and may require significant infrastructure upgrades to ensure reliability.
+It also maintains that the rapid expansion of alternative energy could strain the power grid, particularly because renewable sources such as solar and wind are intermittent and could require significant infrastructure upgrades to ensure reliability.

 How much more you might pay for electricity